Editorial: This post was last updated May 19th, 2022.

 Generally, the best way to examine a potential DDoS attack is through analytic tools.
 Check to see if a specific traffic source continues to query a certain set of data long after the Time To Live (TTL) for the site has elapsed.
 (This is the time frame that you set for your site to discard held data and free up resources.)
 If that’s the case, you’re likely looking at a DDoS attack, since legitimate traffic won’t behave in this way.

-To give you an idea of what an attack looks like, we developed this live example of a website being DDoSed.
+To give you an idea of what a DDoS attack looks like, we developed this live example of a website getting DDoSed.
 You can watch how the server resources are depleted and how this disrupts the website’s performance in a matter of minutes.

 After watching the video, you’ll be able to better recognize the traits of an attack on your own sites.